gigawhitlocks/mattermost-plugin-giphy/README.md

+# Ian's Fork
+I just prefer that GIF URLs be printed in the channel so I've hacked this in.
+Otherwise this is a fork of https://github.com/moussetc/mattermost-plugin-giphy

 # Mattermost GIF commands plugin (ex 'GIPHY plugin')
 This Mattermost plugin adds slash commands to get GIFs from either GIPHY or Gfycat:
 - `/gif <keywords>` will post one GIF matching the keywords
 - `/gifs <keywords>` will post a private preview of a GIF matching the keywords, and allows you to shuffle it a number of times before making it public.
 **This command will not work on mobile app until this [Mattermost issue](https://github.com/mattermost/mattermost-mobile/issues/2807) is resolved.**

 *No webhooks or additional installation required.*